odow/StochOptFormat/README.md

 - We wanted a format that was not restricted to linear programming.
 We want to add cones and integrality.
 - We wanted a format based on the policy graph so that we can go beyond the two-stage realm.
-Doing so allows us to represent a very large class of problem structures, including finite and infinite horizon problems, problems with linear stagewise independence, problems with Markovian structure, problems with mixed hazard-decision and decision harzard structure, and problems represented by an arbitrary scenario tree.
+Doing so allows us to represent a very large class of problem structures, including finite and infinite horizon problems, problems with linear stagewise independence, problems with Markovian structure, and problems represented by an arbitrary scenario tree.
 - We wanted a well-defined notion of what a solution to a stochastic program is.
   (Spoiler alert: it is not the first stage decision.
 See [Evaluating the policy](#evaluating-the-policy).)